fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 ---------

 * merged in with master because that's what we need to do and you can now squash and merge and that should be fine (anders)
-* cannot merge even as owner when travis link lost (anders)

 Reminders
 ---------